 4-Star Reads

-The Columbus School for Girls by Liza Wieland – A teacher takes his wife and students on a field trip.
+The Columbus School for Girls by Liza Wieland – This is a short story that falls into the dark academia category.
+A teacher takes his wife and students on a field trip – that’s all I will say.
 This was a good short story.
-I figured out what was going on pretty quick, but it was a fun little read.
+I figured out what was going on pretty quick, but it was a quick, fun little read.

 The Family Upstairs by Lisa Jewell – A well-intentioned act to bring a friend into the home goes spiraling down.
 People aren’t always what you assume.
 Twisted and intriguing.